elena19m/cloud-courses/website/docs/common/helm/_intro.md

 ```shell-session
 student@lab-helm:~$ kubectl -n elastic-system logs -f statefulset.apps/elastic-operator
 ```
-We can check that the operator is ready by using `get` and checking that the oparator pod is `Running`:
+We can check that the operator is ready by using `get` and checking that the operator pod is `Running`:

 ```shell-session
 student@lab-helm:~$ kubectl get -n elastic-system pods